-We've laid out some of our favorite ways to use Hyatt free night certificates, like the Park Hyatt Mendoza for a visit to Argentinian wine country or the Andaz San Diego.
+We've laid out some of our favorite ways to use Hyatt free night certificates, like the Park Hyatt Mendoza for a visit to Argentinian wine country, the Andaz Savannah on the East Coast, and many more.
 You shouldn't have a hard time getting $200 or more in value out of your Hyatt Brand Explorer redemption.

 How to Earn More Hyatt Free Night Certificates

 You can easily go beyond the Hyatt Brand Explorer and keep racking up free night certificates.

 For starters, you can earn a category 1-4 free night award each and every year you hold the World of Hyatt Credit Card.
 With just a $95 annual fee, you'll get a free night certificate each year after your cardmember anniversary.
 You can even earn a second free night certificate by spending $15,000 each year.
 Those certificates work exactly the same as with the Brand Explorer perk.

 In addition to the free night award certificate, the World of Hyatt card offers a ton of value with automatic Discoverist status and allowing you to earn 9x points on paid Hyatt stays, easily making it worth the annual fee.
 Make sure to read our full review of the World of Hyatt Credit Card.

 Click Here to learn more about the World of Hyatt Credit Card.